husseinferas/laraimage/README.md

     use SingleColumnSingleImage;

     /*
-     * this name of your image column in the database */ public $imagesColumn = 'image';
+     * this is the name of your image column in the database */ public $imagesColumn = 'image';